 Be realistic.
 Include the extras such as travel, and whilst it may not be on your spreadsheet, also think about the opportunity cost of being out of the business and who will be available for urgent matters back at the ranch.

-Explore options – the classic hotel is not the only choice (Party Houses are great value v hotel delegate rates!)
+Explore options – the classic hotel is not the only choice.
+Party Houses are great value while providing you with all the necessary privacy.

 Book as far in advance as possible to get the best choice of venues.